 It’s really a great pack that’s on the heavy side.
 Construction is solid, and if it weren’t for dust, mine would look brand-new — even after eight months of use.
 If you can shell out the money, you’ll end up with a pack that might just outlive you, and it’ll carry all the gear you need to keep on living, too.

-Buy Now: Search on Backcountry.com
+Buy Now: Available on Amazon.com